 Rabbi Benjamin Joseph Samuels

-As Shaarei Tefillah’s rabbi for the past fifteen years, Rabbi Benjamin Samuels has endeavored to intensify and strengthen the shul’s threefold mission of Torah, Tefillah (prayer), and Darkhei Noam (communal responsibility).
+As Shaarei Tefillah’s rabbi since 1995, Rabbi Benjamin Samuels has endeavored to intensify and strengthen our shul’s threefold mission of Torah, Tefillah (prayer), and Darkhei Noam (chesed and communal responsibility).
 Rabbi Samuels explains: “As rabbi, I certainly aspire to fulfill the classic rabbinical roles of teacher, posek (halakhic decisor), and pastoral counselor by providing rabbinical services, but more central to my personal vision of the contemporary rabbinate, I aspire to empower individuals to take their own religious identities and spiritual destinies into their own hands.
 All of Shaarei’s ritual, educational, and outreach programming strives to be inclusive and participatory.
-Our goal is to make Shaarei an exceptional Makom Torah by helping every member grow in Torah living — everyone, men and women, children and adults.”
+Our goal is to make Shaarei an exceptional Makom Torah by helping every member grow in Torah living — everyone: men and women, children and adults.”

 We in the congregation have found ourselves blessed with a rabbi of considerable warmth, humor, intellect, and wisdom.
-Our rabbi has proven himself equal to the task of enlarging our inspiration and knowledge, enhancing our seasons of joy, strengthening and advising us in times of difficulty, and leading us with a shared vision of Jewish sanctity and vitality.
+Our rabbi has helped our community enlarge our inspiration and knowledge, enhancing our seasons of joy, strengthening and advising us in times of difficulty, and leading us with a shared vision of Jewish sanctity and vitality.